Beyond the cup

 Herbal teas are described as any beverage made from the infusion of herbs, spices, barks, roots, leaves, flowers or other plant material in hot water, they are naturally caffeine-free and can be served hot or cold.
 Herbal teas hold key information and healing we can tap into and have an ancient past all around the globe.

-What is tea meditation?
+What is tea mindfulness?

-I’ve been very blessed to be able to hold tea meditations with organic tea in which I guide you to connect with the tea as we all drink in tea in silence.
+I’ve been very blessed to be able to hold tea mindfulness sessions with organic tea in which I guide you to connect with the tea as we all drink in tea in silence.
 This is a great way to honour nature, ourselves and each other.
 It’s a simple practice that you can take home with you and share with others as well.

 The types of tea I serve during these sessions will depend on the occasion and time of the month.
 Deep thought and preparation go into these sessions as herbs are a medicine we can use to energetic cleanse and revitalise ourself with.